jeffhuang4704/vulasset/API.md

     "orderbycolumn": "scorev3",     // name, scorev2, scorev3, publishedtime
     "orderby": "desc",

-    "viewType": "all",              // all, containers, infrastructure, registry }
+    "viewType": "all",              // 👈 all, containers, infrastructure, registry (as of 2023/12/18, this implementation is not ready yet.)
+}

 Response Body
 {
-    "debug_error": 0,    // 👈 please ignore fields start with "debug".
+    "debug_error": 0,    // please ignore fields start with "debug".
     "debug_error_message": "",
     "debug_perf_stats": [
         "step-1, get allowed resources, took=792.405µs",
         ...
     ],
-    "query_token": "eff501a8ce17",   👈  // need to bring this value in the URL parameter to navigate this query session "summary": {   👈
+    "query_token": "eff501a8ce17",   👈  // need to bring this value in the URL parameter to navigate this query session "summary": {
         "count_distribution": {   1️⃣
             "high": 20,     // In the searched result, "low": 10,      //   how many distinct CVEs has high severity (based on the score type, v2 or v3)